- Chem Sci 202J

 - PhD, North Carolina State University

-A biotherapeutic is any product that is made to improve human health and comes from a biological source, including human blood plasma, cell culture or bacterial fermentation.
-The sources of these products are living organisms so there is an inherent risk that these products may contain viruses that could infect patients receiving the therapy.
+A biotherapeutic is any product that is made to improve human health and comes from a biological source, including human blood plasma, animals, cell culture or bacterial fermentation.
+The sources of these products are living organisms, so there is an inherent risk that these products may contain viruses that could infect patients receiving the therapy.
+In the recent past, these products have maintained a good safety record, but there is a long and growing list of viruses that may contaminate biotherapeutic products, including West Nile Virus and Hepatitis C, and safety concerns still exist.
+The current methods for virus clearance are inactivation for enveloped viruses and physical removal for nonenveloped viruses.
 The inactivation of enveloped viruses works well with little known contamination, but the breakthrough and contamination of biological products by nonenveloped viruses has been demonstrated.
 This reveals the need to find better removal techniques for nonenveloped viruses.
-I am interested in finding methods to improve the removal of nonenveloped viruses from biotherapeutics using precipitation, filtration and affinity techniques.Therapeutic Targets for Amyloid Disease Progression
+We are interested infinding methods, including precipitation, filtration, and affinity techniques to improve the removal of nonenveloped viruses from biotherapeutics.

 Links of Interest

 - Gencoglu, M. F., Pearson, E.* and Heldt, C. L.+ (2014).
 Porcine Parvovirus Flocculation and Removal in the Presence of Protecting Osmolytes.
 Journal of Biotechnology, In Press. +corresponding author, *undergraduate